-The portfolio uses a "value" style of management.
-The adviser seeks to identify securities that are selling at reasonable prices or at substantial discounts to their underlying values and then holds these securities until the market values reflect their intrinsic values.
+The portfolio's investment adviser uses a value approach to select the portfolio's investments to buy and sell.
+The adviser seeks securities that are selling at substantial discounts to their underlying values and then holds these securities until the market values reflect their intrinsic values.
 The adviser evaluates a security's potential value, including the attractiveness of its market valuation, based on the company's assets and prospects for earnings growth.
-In making that assessment, the adviser employs fundamental research and an evaluation of the issuer based on its financial statements and operations, employing a bottom-up analytic style, which focuses on specific securities rather than on industries.
-The adviser focuses on the quality and price of individual issuers and securities.
+The adviser also considers a security's potential to provide a reasonable amount of income.
+In making these assessments, the adviser employs fundamental research and an evaluation of the issuer based on its financial statements and operations, employing a bottom-up analytic style, which focuses on specific securities rather than on industries.
 The adviser generally sells a portfolio security when it believes that the security's market value reflects its underlying value.